Collared forest falcon: Vocalizations

 The call of the forest falcon has been described as a distinctive low, almost human-like ow or ahr.
 During the breeding season, these vocalizations can be heard before sunrise every morning and into the mid-morning.
 The low-frequency of the sound and the timing at which they tend to communicate makes it possible for them to be heard at great distances in the dense forest canopy.
 Their calls are thought to delineate territory as breeding pairs will often keep some distance between them.

 The most typical call heard from both males and females is an eight-second song consisting of three or four ow or ahr notes.
-Sometimes, the female may produce a 10-second call consisting of between 10-30 more rapid notes increasing in tempo proceeding the regular call.
+Sometimes, the female may produce a 10-second call consisting of between 10–30 more rapid notes increasing in tempo preceding the regular call.

 In the beginning, between one and three weeks old, the young make more of a scree sound.
 However, this changes to single-note ahr calls as they get closer to fledging and some weeks thereafter.